glaurung112/tinyobjectsdetection/README.md

 * All scripts must be run from the root directory.
 * These setup instructions are intended for Linux-based systems.
 * The folder `dataset_respaldo/` is unused and kept as an example.
+* This project is part of the course *IE0499 – Proyecto Eléctrico* at the University of Costa Rica.
+* For more information, please refer to the report attached in this repository.

 ---